StutiMistry147/Distributed-Chat-System/README.md

 explored 254 states and 383 transitions with zero assertion violations, formally proving the authentication gate holds even under adversarial conditions.
 The model is located in the formal/ directory.

+<ins>Note: Live demo requires local setup.
+The AI features (semantic search, channel summarization) depend on locally loaded ML models, and the database is seeded with local data.
+Clone the repo and follow the setup instructions to run it fully.</ins>